Fluffy Lemon Blueberry Coffee Cake with Crumb Topping

 And let me tell you, I am addicted!
 This crumble topping is SO good and you can probably add it to any cake to make it extra special.

-Adds a nutty flavor and extra protein and nutrients
+Adds a nutty flavor and extra protein

 I love baking with coconut sugar.
 The flavor reminds me of regular light brown sugar, but it’s better for you

-Ingredients for the best Lemon Blueberry Coffee Cake recipe
+Ingredients for the Best Lemon Blueberry Coffee Cake Recipe

 Use room temperature eggs to make sure that the batter will blend evenly.